-The job interview thank you email is also the perfect opportunity to clarify anything you think needs it and to add in anything you may have forgotten to mention.
+The job interview thank you email is also the perfect opportunity to clarify details and add anything you may have forgotten to mention during your interview.

 For example, if you’re applying for a sales role and talked about your achievements, you can use the thank you note to add an additional achievement you didn’t mention during the interview to further illustrate your abilities.

 I enjoyed discussing the techniques I used to achieve my sales goals last year.
 One thing I didn’t mention is that I created a new sales deck that explained the value proposition of the product, and this led to a 42% increase in new business.